Lightning-Universe/lightning-flash/docs/source/general/data.rst

 The :class:`~flash.core.data.data_source.DataSource` class can be used to generate data sets from multiple sources (e.g. folders, numpy, etc.), that can then all be transformed in the same way.
 The :class:`~flash.core.data.process.Preprocess` and :class:`~flash.core.data.process.Postprocess` classes can be used to manage the preprocessing and postprocessing transforms.
-The :class:`~flash.core.data.process.Serializer` class provides the logic for converting :class:`~flash.core.data.process.Postprocess` outputs to the desired predict format (e.g. classes, labels, probabilites, etc.).
+The :class:`~flash.core.data.process.Serializer` class provides the logic for converting :class:`~flash.core.data.process.Postprocess` outputs to the desired predict format (e.g. classes, labels, probabilities, etc.).

 By providing a series of hooks that can be overridden with custom data processing logic (or just targeted with transforms), Flash gives the user much more granular control over their data processing flow.